bmuschko/ckad-crash-course/exercises/14-exposing-service/solution/solution.md

 > Under what condition would you use the service type `LoadBalancer`?

-The Kubernetes cluster needs to provide LoadBalancer capapabilities.
+The Kubernetes cluster needs to provide LoadBalancer capabilities.
 That's usually the case in cloud environments.